 - Second conflict and resolution: Brandt's second conflict is external when she is caught by the store owner and he calls the police.

 - Third conflict and resolution: Brandt's third conflict is both internal and external.
 She wonders how her parents will react.
 She is brought to the police station but not punished by her parents.
 She realizes that disappointing them and realizing she had made the wrong choice is worse than if they had punished her.

-- Conclusion: ending frame and expectations unfulfilled.
-Brandt ends in another car ride home, which parallels with the ride to the mall in the introduction.
+- Conclusion: Ending frame and expectations unfulfilled.
+Brandt ends in another car ride home, which parallels the ride to the mall in the introduction.
 The twist is that not only was the mall trip not what she expected, but she has also disappointed the expectations of her parents too.

 Small Events Can Make Good Essays

-Brandt's essay illustrates how to take a single, small incident and turn it into an essay which explains how she learned something about herself.
-It is a coming of age essay.
-When thinking about your own essay topic, try to think about moments in your life which were important turning points.
+Brandt's essay illustrates how to take a single, small incident and turn it into an essay that explains how she learned something about herself.
+It is a coming-of-age essay.
+When thinking about your own essay topic, try to think about moments in your life that were important turning points.
 The event can be something small and doesn't have to be dramatic.
 What is important is the significance of that event in your life.
 See the chart below for some ideas.